DevDuquee/DevDuquee/README.md

 ### Hi, i'm Daniel Duque - 😀

-## Hi, I'm a programming student and practitioner.
+## I'm a programming student and practitioner.
 Python developer!

 - 🌱  improving and automating with | Python